luxjoshyua/FullStackOpen/README.md

 - GitHub Actions
 - Docker

 The repo is a WIP that contains my solutions to the various exercises.

-Up to 6.2
+Parts 1-9 have been completed and marked by the university.
+Part 10 - the react native app - can be viewed in a separate repo [over here](https://github.com/luxjoshyua/FullStackOpen-part10-react-native).

 ### Certificate of Completion - Units 1 to 5